Let's Ban Busyness

 If it’s not a hell yes! – it’s a no (or not now)

-With that in mind, here's how it goes.
+Here's how it goes.
 Each team member wraps up the week, thinking about progress made and the week ahead.
 They then identify 3 yes’s and progress needed; and 3 no’s and how to handle (drop, delay, delegate).

 Then start the next week with a huddle (virtual or face-to-face), make it quick, and rotate leadership.
 Share progress, your “hell yes” priorities, and how the team can help.